 While there are other theories floating around as to what causes Keratoconus that have yet to be proved, genetics remain a predominant factor.
 Often, people who develop this disease often do so because someone in their family has had it.
 Keep in mind that chances are small – there is a less than 10% chance that a blood relative of a patient with Keratoconus will develop this condition.

 Keratoconus begins in the teenage years or up to the thirties.
 Distorted vision will ensue as the cornea progresses into a cone shape.
-Below are the most common symptoms and signs of Keratoconus.
+Below are the most common symptoms and signs of Keratoconus2.
 However, many of these symptoms are also present in other eye conditions, so it is best to come in and be diagnosed by one of our eye doctors rather than try to self-diagnose.

 Keratoconus can be diagnosed by our eye doctors using the slit-lamp technique.
-The doctor will search your cornea for thinning areas, an iron-colored ring encircling the cornea (the Fleischer’s Ring) and scarring at the outermost part of the cone.
+The doctor will search your cornea for thinning areas, an iron-colored ring encircling the cornea (the Fleischer's Ring) and scarring at the outermost part of the cone.
 It is also important to measure the curvature of the cornea to determine whether it obtained a cone shape.
-Curvature is measured via Keratometry, which involves an instrument shining a light patterns onto the cornea.
+The curvature is measured via Keratometry, which involves an instrument shining light patterns onto the cornea.
 The shape of the reflection of the pattern shows how the eye is curved.
-Corneal topography is also used, in which a computer creates three-dimensional “maps” of the cornea.
+Corneal topography is also used, in which a computer creates three-dimensional "maps" of the cornea.

 While Keratoconus is still in its early stages, it can be treated with eyeglasses or rigid gas permeable contact lenses (silicone-based).
 As the disease worsens, the cornea becomes weakened to a degree that makes it resistant to vision correction from eyeglasses and RGP contacts.
-Advance treatment options include:
+Advanced treatment options include: